 |Price Per Month||$61.81||$89.20|

-So, why does North Carolina pay less for auto insurance than the nation’s average?
+So, why are North Carolina premiums lower than the nation’s average?
 It’s likely because the state is largely rural, except for some major urban centers, such as Charlotte.
-In general, people pay lower premiums in rural areas than in big cities or metropolitan areas.
+In general, people pay less for coverage in rural areas than in big cities or metropolitan areas.
 This is because there are often fewer cars all in one place, leading to fewer accidents and fewer claims.

 The North Carolina Office of State Budget and Management (OSBM) revealed that, while the state has become increasingly urban in the last few decades, much of the state is still rural.
 They provide data from 2019 showing that more than 80% of the people in the state lived in rural unincorporated areas.
 This can help keep premiums down throughout the state, even if there are some densely populated cities.